goodekat/WhoseEgg/README.md

 <br>

   - Other:
-      - List app authors/contributors some where (me, Mike, Philip, and Carlos)
+      - **List app authors/contributors some where (me, Mike, Philip, and Carlos)**
-      - **Start writing the manuscript (see fisheries magazine and bioenergetics model)**
-      - Add next buttons to go from input data to predictions to downloads (or add get predictions to the instructions)
+      - **Add next buttons to go from input data to predictions to downloads (or add get predictions to the instructions)**
-      - The fish bioenergetics Shiny app updates frequently with more data and fish species
+      - **Change “note” colors**
+      - Add image during loading of swimming fish
       - Is it possible to scroll through the tables?
 See if this option exists in DT.
-      - Change “note” colors
-      - Look into getting the copyright for the textbook diagram (the Kelso reference)
       - Can we fix the WhoseEgg color text when hovered over?
-      - Figure out how to host app (Dr. Dixon)
-      - Prepare slides for collaborator meeting
-      - Add image during loading of swimming fish
       - Organize helper functions
+      - The fish bioenergetics Shiny app updates frequently with more data and fish species
       - Check out
         [ISOFAST](https://analytics.iasoybeans.com/cool-apps/ISOFAST/)
         for ideas